 Qualified seniors who are core curriculum complete and are within 30 hours of graduation may take up to a maximum of 15 credit hours of approved graduate courses.
 These graduate hours may be used to complete a bachelor’s degree and to satisfy requirements for a master’s degree.

-Students interested in Fast Track should consult with Nora Hernandez and complete an application form.
+Students interested in Fast Track should consult with Malinda Hicks and complete an application form.
 The best time to apply is prior to the final 30 semester credit hours of work.